Tmeister/dotfiles/claude/commands/code-review.md

 2. **Analyze CodeRabbit Output**
    - Review the issues, suggestions, and recommendations from CodeRabbit
    - Prioritize issues by severity (critical, high, medium, low)
+   - Summarize the issues to the user
+   - Ask the use what issues want to fix

 3. **Fix Issues**
    - Address each issue identified by CodeRabbit